 The consultant will research what keywords your competitors are ranking for.
 The search intent for keywords will be determined.
 Queries from Google Search Console will be examined.

 This information will be used to assemble a list of higher volume, lower difficult keywords that can be applied to existing and new content.

-The consultant will also recommend entities to include in content, based on analysis of Google’s NLP results for top performing content for the keyword.
+The consultant will also recommend entities to include in content, based on an analysis of Google’s NLP results for top-performing content for the keyword.

 The inbound marketing consultant will help your business create a social media approach that both provides value to your audience and drives more traffic to your blog content and landing pages.